SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ===

-**Collaborator**: Go to the "Pull Requests" tab in the Owner's repository.
-You should see something like this.
+**Collaborator**: Go to the "Pull Requests" tab in your repo page on GitHub.

+GitHub may automatically prompt you to make a pull request if you recently pushed changes.
+{:.notes}

 Click on "New pull request."

 ![pull request page]({% include asset.html path="images/pullrequest_forkedrepo.png" %})